Learning to Compute Gr\"obner Bases: Notations and Definitions

-The next concept is important in the \gb basis theory. \begin{definition}[Leading term] Let $F = \qty{\fs} \subset \ring$ and let $\prec$ be a term order.
-The leading term $\lt{f_i}$ of $f_i$ is the largest term in $f_i$ in ordering $\prec$.
-The leading term set of $F$ is $\lt{F} = \qty{\lt{f_1}, \ldots, \lt{f_s}}$. \end{definition} Given a polynomial set $F$, the computation of a \gb basis is essentially a \textit{simplification} of $F$ without changing the affine variety $V(F)$.
-For example, when $F = \{h_1f,h_2f\}$ with $h_1+h_2=1$, we may \textit{simplify} it to $\tilde{F} = \{f\}$ through polynomial divisions while maintaining $V(F) = V(\tilde{F})$.
-The leading term defines the simplicity of polynomials; given two polynomials $f_1, f_2 \in I$, $f_1$ is considered simpler if $\lt{f_1} \prec \lt{f_2}$.
-Indeed, $\lt{f}\preceq \lt{h_1f},\lt{h_2f}$ in the above example.
-Now, we introduce \gb bases. \begin{definition}[\gb basis] Fix a term order $\prec$.
-A finite subset $G$ of an ideal $I$ is said to be a $\prec$-\textit{\gb basis} of $I$ if $\ideal{\lt{G}} = \ideal{\lt{I}}$. \end{definition} Note that $\ideal{\lt{G}} \subset \ideal{\lt{I}}$ is trivial from $G \subset I$.
+Note that $\ideal{\lt{G}} \subset \ideal{\lt{I}}$ is trivial from $G \subset I$.
 The nontriviality of the \gb basis lies in $\ideal{\lt{G}} \supset \ideal{\lt{I}}$; that is, a finite number of leading terms can generate the leading term of any polynomial in the infinite set $I$.
 The Hilbert basis theorem~\citep{cox2015ideals} guarantees that every ideal $I\ne\qty{0}$ has a \gb basis.
-We are particularly interested in the \textit{reduced} \gb basis $G$ of $I = \ideal{F}$, which is unique once the term order is fixed.\footnote{See App.~\ref{sec:basic-definitions} for the definition.
-Strictly speaking, a \gb base (a non-\gb set) here refers to the reduced \gb base (the set that is not the reduced-\gb basis).}
+Moreover, using the multivariate division algorithm, one gets that any \gb basis $G$ of an ideal $I$ generates $I$.
+We are particularly interested in the \textit{reduced} \gb basis $G$ of $I = \ideal{F}$, which is unique once the term order is fixed.